alex-tark/coffeescript-rest-jwt/README.md

     - access_token: `{ type: String, required: true }`
     - client:	 	    `{ type: String, required: true }`

 Registered user would have 2 documents in collections User and Client, after sign in he takes a Token document.
 If you would like to access closed area you have to send 'x-auth' header.
-API would check if Client/Token models exist.
+API would check if Client/Token models exist then he will compare `Client.client_secret field` with `access_token`.
 To sign out just send GET request and Token model (equals your req.headers['x-auth'] token) would be removed.

 ## Routes
 This example enjoy some simple routes.